Support PFPP @ Whole Foods

 Raffles Raise Funds for Palmer Park

 We thank all the people who purchased raffle tickets to support PFPP’s efforts to revitalize the park.
-PFPP is so grateful to Shinola for donating one of its beautiful Bixby bikes to PFPP to raffle.
-It was a great fundraiser and we will share a photo of the winner soon.
-The lucky winner for VIP tickets to the US Open Tennis Championship (donated by the USTA) was Leonora King.
-She also sold the most tickets for this raffle and started the children’s Tennis Academy at Palmer Park.
-The winning ticket was purchased by a friend as a gift to her.
-The winning raffle tickets were randomly picked by children as the ticket stubs were spinned and mixed in a large raffle drum.
-Officiating the event were State Sen. Virgil Smith and blues musician/ARISE Detroit!
-Executive Director Luther Keith.
-All proceeds go to People for Palmer Park to benefit the Park and its programs.
+PFPP is so grateful to Shinola for donating one of its beautiful Bixby bikes to the PFPP to raffle and for VIP tickets to the US Open Tennis Championship (donated by the USTA).
+All proceeds went to PFPP to benefit the Park and its programs.
+Read more

 The PFPP Tennis Academy has been so successful this past year that the US Tennis Association is helping us expand.